jlinoff/git2dot/README.md

 If you want to limit the analysis to commits in a certain range use the `--range` option.

+If you want to limit the analysis to a small set of branches or tag you can used the `--choose-branch` and `choose-tag` options.
+These options prune the graph so that only parents of commits with the choose branch or tag ids are included in the graph.
+This gives you more detail controlled that the git options allowed in the --range command.
+It is very useful for determining where branches occurred.

 You can choose to keep the git output to re-use multiple times with different display options or to share by specifying the `-k` (`--keep`) option.